ss1611/CS220-AU-portfolio-1/README.md

 - Begin constructing a portfolio overview - email Krisztian for details/clarification.
 - Find a peer for feedback.
 - Add a 'future' blog for my website - how my sociological imagination/sociological projects may take shape over time.
+- Turn my segments on website homepage into hyperlinks for easier reading.
 <br>